waddie/http.hx/README.md

 Parses the request into a `curl` command and runs that via shell, parsing the response to Markdown with appropriate injections.

+I’ve only tested this on macOS.
+Linux should be no different, but I’ve no idea what it will do on Windows.

 Currently you’ll need [mattwparas’s steel-event-system Helix fork](https://github.com/mattwparas/helix/tree/steel-event-system) to use this, and may want to check out his [helix-config](https://github.com/mattwparas/helix-config) repo to see how to set up key bindings, etc.

 ## Demo